Newborns sleep a lot. So how is that as a new parent, we barely get any?

 Unfortunately, there isn’t an easy answer or a magic number.
 You guessed it, all babies need different amounts of sleep, just like adults do.

-The general consensus seems to be that the AVERAGE newborn baby needs the following amount of sleep:
+However, with a bit of digging from several other resources, the general consensus seems to be that the AVERAGE newborn baby needs the following amount of sleep:

 - 0-2 months: 16-20 hours a day